Masoum/Final_Project/README.md

-# Video Game Data Exploratory Analysis
+# Exploratory Analysis of Video Game Data

 In this project, I explore video game data obtained from the RAWG API.
 The goal is to extract meaningful insights from the dataset and create informative visualizations that highlight various aspects of the gaming industry.